icopy-site/awesome-cn/docs/awesome/awesome-dotnet.md

 * [MASA.Blazor](https://github.com/BlazorComponent/MASA.Blazor) - A set of enterprise-class UI components based on Material Design and Blazor WebAssembly.
 * [Megabit.Blazorise](https://github.com/Megabit/Blazorise) - Blazorise is a component library built on top of Blazor and CSS frameworks like Bootstrap, Bulma and Material.
 Very easy to use.
 * [blazork8s](https://github.com/weibaohui/blazork8s) - k8s management ui in blazor and .NET Core.
+* [MudBlazor](https://github.com/MudBlazor/MudBlazor) - A Material Design framework for Blazor, allowing .NET developers to quickly build web apps, with extensive documentation and examples.

 ## Blockchain